 - 1. Description of the Contractor's initiatives to encourage member utilization, - 2.
-Goals and outcome measures for the Contract Year, - 3.
-Description of monitoring activities to occur throughout the year, - 4.
-Evaluation of the effectiveness of the previous year's initiatives, - 5.
-Summary of lessons learned and any implemented changes, - 6.
-Description of the most significant barriers, and - 7.
+The extent the Contractor's activities focus on social determinants of health interventions, - 3.
+Goals and outcome measures for the Contract Year, - 4.
+Description of monitoring activities to occur throughout the year, - 5.
+Evaluation of the effectiveness of the previous year's initiatives, - 6.
+Summary of lessons learned and any implemented changes, - 7.
+Description of the most significant barriers, and - 8.
 Plan for next Contract Year.